pupilfirst/pupilfirst/docs/README.md

 We also [track active work on the platform](https://github.com/SVdotCO/pupilfirst/projects/1) using the Github projects feature.
 The _In Progress_ list keeps track of what our team is working on at any given point of time, and the _Up Next_ list contains features and other issues that we're prioritizing for the near-future.

+### Improving this documentation

+This documentation is [a part of the open-source repository](https://github.com/SVdotCO/pupilfirst/tree/master/docs).
+If you spot any mistakes, or think that some topics could be expanded or improved, please post an issue on the Github repo.
+Better yet, send us a pull-request!

 ## Changelog

 You can find a log of changes to the platform at [pupilfirst.com/changelog](https://www.pupilfirst.com/changelog).